Resource centers and connection points for regional development in Romania and across the entire Carpathian-Danubian-Pontic area.

 HUB Culture & Heritage

-The Culture & Heritage Hub brings together institutions, organizations, and experts dedicated to preserving, researching, and promoting the cultural heritage of the Thracian region in Romania.
+The Culture and Heritage Hub brings together institutions, organizations and experts dedicated to the conservation, research and promotion of UNESCO world cultural heritage from the Thraco-Geto-Dacian regions of Romania and across the entire Balkan area.

 HUB Education & Research

-The Education & Research Hub brings together universities, schools, research centers, and educational organizations to develop human capital in the Thracian region.
+The Education and Research Hub brings together universities, schools, research and innovation centers, and educational organizations to develop human capital in the historical regions integrated on the TraciaLand Cluster platform.

 HUB Digital & Innovation

-The Digital & Innovation Hub supports the digital transformation of cluster members and develops innovative solutions for the challenges of the Thracian region.
+The Digital and Innovation Hub supports the digital transformation of cluster members and develops innovative solutions for the challenges of all regions active on the TraciaLand Cluster platform.

 HUB Local Communities

-The Local Communities Hub focuses on the sustainable development of rural and urban communities in the Thracian region, with an emphasis on social inclusion and citizen participation.
+The Local Communities Hub focuses on the sustainable development of rural and urban communities in the Thraco-Geto-Dacian regions present on the TraciaLand Cluster platform, with an emphasis on social inclusion and civic participation.

 What the hub layer does